kata-containers/kata-containers/architecture.md

 - Mapping as a direct access devices allows the guest to directly access the host memory pages (such as via eXicute In Place (XIP)), bypassing the guest page cache.
-This provides both time and space optimisations.
+This provides both time and space optimizations.
-- Mapping as a direct access device inside the VM allows pages from the host to be demand loaded using page faults, rather than having to make requests via a virtualised device (causing expensive VM exits/hypercalls), thus providing a speed optimisation.
+- Mapping as a direct access device inside the VM allows pages from the host to be demand loaded using page faults, rather than having to make requests via a virtualized device (causing expensive VM exits/hypercalls), thus providing a speed optimization.
-- Utilising `MAP_SHARED` shared memory on the host allows the host to efficiently share pages.
+- Utilizing `MAP_SHARED` shared memory on the host allows the host to efficiently share pages.

-Clear Containers uses the following steps to set up the DAX mappings:
+Kata Containers uses the following steps to set up the DAX mappings:
 1. QEMU is configured with an nvdimm memory device, with a memory file backend to map in the host-side file into the virtual nvdimm space.
 2. The guest kernel command line mounts this nvdimm device with the DAX